phac-nml/irida/doc/user/user/project/index.md

 The following data will be synchronized:
 * Basic project metadata
 * FASTQ sequencing data associated with samples
-* Assemblies associated with samples (including both uploaded assemblies and assemblies created by IRIDA's assembly pipeline)
+* Assemblies associated with samples (including both assemblies created by pipeliens within IRIDA, and uploaded assemblies)
 * Sample metadata

 The following data **will not** be synchronized: